snowplow-archive/snowplow.github.com/_posts/2014-08-29-snowplow-ruby-tracker-0.3.0-released.md

 Every setting in the configuration hash is optional.
 Here is what they do:

 * `:protocol` determines whether events will be sent using HTTP or HTTPS.
-It defaults to "http".
+It defaults to "http"
 * `:method` determines whether events will be sent using GET or POST.
-It defaults to "get".
+It defaults to "get"
 * `:port` determines the port to use
 * `:buffer_size` is the number of events which will be queued before they are all sent, a process called "flushing".
 When using GET, it defaults to 0 because each event has its own request.
-When using POST, it defaults to 10, and the buffered events are all sent together in a single request.
+When using POST, it defaults to 10, and the buffered events are all sent together in a single request
 * `:on_success` is a callback which is called every time the buffer is flushed and every event in it is sent successfully (meaning with status code 200).
-It should accept one argument: the number of requests sent this way.
+It should accept one argument: the number of requests sent this way
 * `on_failure` is a callback which is called if the buffer is flushed but not every event is sent successfully.
-It should accept two arguments: the number of successfully sent events and an array containing the unsuccessful events.
+It should accept two arguments: the number of successfully sent events and an array containing the unsuccessful events

 Once the emitter is created, create a tracker like this: